MarcGrol/microgen/README.md

 ##Technical solution
 - describe application in terns of "services", "commands" and "events".
 Example: application.go
 - generate events and interfaces based on "description" of application.
 Example: tourApp/events/events.go and tourApp/tour/interface.go
-- provide implementation for Bus (=exchange of events between services)
+- provide implementation for "bus" (=exchange of events between services)
-- provide implementation of append-ony store for persistence
+- provide implementation of append-ony "store" for persistence